-28 In recent years, architecture description languages (ADL) have emerged as potential tools for formally 29 describing system architectures at a reasonably high level which enables better intellectual control over the 30 system [1].
-ADLs model not only system structure, but also address component behavior specification as 31 well as communication protocols.
-While some ADLs provide graphical notations (e.g. boxes and lines), 32 others also provide textual notations.
+In recent years, Architecture Description Languages (ADL) have emerged as potential tools for formally describing system architectures at a reasonably high level which enables better intellectual control over the system [1].
+ADLs model not only system structure, but also address component behavior specification as well as communication protocols.
+While some ADLs provide graphical notations (e.g. boxes and lines), others also provide textual notations.

 Architecture descriptions can also be used as a communication vehicle among the different stakeholders.
-With the formality introduced by ADLs to the architecture description, more architectural analysis of qualities such as consistency, modifiability and performance can be carried out on the system at an early stage.
-Although it is not clear yet what aspects of the architecture should be included or excluded from the architecture description (e.g. behavior, structure, interfaces), it is widely agreed within the ADL community that software architecture is a set of components (or services) and the connections among them conforming to a set of constraints.
+With the formality introduced by ADLs to the architecture description, more architectural analysis of qualities such as consistency, modifiability, performance, etc. can be carried out on the system at an early stage.
+Although it is not clear yet what aspects of the architecture should be included or excluded from the architecture description (e.g. behavior, structure, interfaces, etc.), it is widely agreed within the ADL community that software architecture is a set of components and the connections among them conforming to a set of constraints.

-40 Although some ADLs have been put to industrial use [2], the majority of ADLs have not scaled up 41 and remain confined to small-scale case studies.
-Yet, little adoption of ADLs has been witnessed within the 42 SOA domain.
-A number of potential limitations demonstrated by current ADLs were identified in previous 43 work [3].
-Among these limitations are over constraining syntax, single view presentation of the architecture 44 and lack of tool support.
+Although some ADLs have been put to industrial use [2], the majority of ADLs have not scaled-up and remain confined to small-scale case studies.
+A number of potential limitations demonstrated by current ADLs were identified in previous work [3].
+Among these limitations are: over constraining syntax, single view presentation of the architecture and lack of tool support.
 The ALI ADL has been designed to address these limitations.
-The rationale 45 behind the ALI notation was discussed in [3].
-Among the main concepts driving the ALI notation are 46 flexible interface description, architectural pattern description, formal syntax for capturing meta-informa-47 tion and linking the feature and architecture spaces.
-ALI built on our experience with the ADLARS [4] 48
+The rationale behind the ALI notation was discussed in [3].
+Among the main concepts driving the ALI notation are: flexible interface description, architectural pattern description, formal syntax for capturing meta information, and linking the feature and architecture spaces.
+ALI built on our experience with the ADLARS [4] ADL and adopted many of the solution space provided by ADLARS such as its support for Software Product